Mark Steel's in Town: Production

 Other than Steel, Pete Sinclair was the only other writer, providing additional material.
-Julia McKenzie produced the first two series, while Sam Bryant produced series 3 & 4.
+Julia McKenzie produced the first two series, while Sam Bryant produced series 3 and 4.
 Ed Morrish produced Series 5; Carl Cooper produced series 6 to 9.
-Also working on the show were studio manager Jerry Peal, and production co-ordinators Sarah Sharpe, Trudi Stephens, Hayley Sterling and Beverly Tagg.
+Also working on the show were studio manager Jerry Peal and production co-ordinators Sarah Sharpe, Trudi Stephens, Hayley Sterling and Beverly Tagg.

 Reception

 The majority of the reaction towards Mark Steel's in Town has been positive.
 In May 2010, the programme was given the Silver Award for "Best Comedy" in the Sony Radio Academy Awards.
 In May 2012, it won the Gold Award in the same category.
 In November 2010 it won the Writers' Guild of Great Britain Award for "Best Radio Comedy / Light Entertainment".
 In January 2013, it won the "Best Radio Entertainment Show" award in the 2012 Comedy.co.uk Awards held by the British Comedy Guide.
 It won the same award in 2015.

 Chris Campling in The Times wrote a review of a show recorded in Skipton: "A tough gig?
 More like shooting fish in a barrel, to judge from the reception he received from the honest burghers of Skipton, North Yorkshire.
 From the moment he remarked on the fact that the hall in which he was performing was used as a cattle market during the day and was hosed out before the show – and got a roar of approving laughter – Steel must have known that he could do no wrong."

 Campling and other critics have commented that one of the main features of the show is the ability of the locals to laugh at themselves and their eccentricities.
 Campling wrote of the Skipton show: "The ability to laugh at itself is one of this country's finest attributes, but the Skipton mob were only too happy to celebrate their insularity."
 Elisabeth Mahoney of The Guardian, who reviewed the Dartford episode, said: "Going to a place and insulting it takes guts and careful strategies.
 Steel made use of the fact that he is from nearby Swanley, both to signal that he knows the area but also that – whatever he was about to say about Dartford – it was better than his hometown."
 Another journalist, reviewing the Penzance episode in the North Devon Journal commented: "Why do we like programmes that laugh at us?
 Because, I hope, we laugh at ourselves.
 We're not ignorant of our stereotypes.
 West Cornwall?
 Aaarrrrr!"